 The Sallie Ellis Davis House hosts rotating educational exhibits that anyone would love to attend.
 Most recently, The Unheard African American Story: An Exhibit Series from 2020-2022 has been featured on display.
 This series of exhibits focuses on elements of African American history that have been predominantly unacknowledged in popular education.
 The series starts with the Civil War and continues to the present, bringing focus to events, movements, and struggles that are not widely recognized.

-The Sallie Ellis Davis House is open for walk-up tours Tuesday - Friday from 1:00 - 4:00 p.m. and the first and third Saturday of each month from 1:00 - 4:00 p.m.
-If you would like to schedule a tour or an event not in these times please call their office at 478-445-4545.
+The Sallie Ellis Davis House is open for tours by appointment, please call the office at 478-445-5889.
 Admission is $3 for adults; $2 seniors, pre-booked groups and students; and Georgia College faculty, staff, students and children under 6 are free.